vierfuffzig/ardupilot_wiki/common/source/docs/common-dshot.rst

 - 1 bit for telemetry request
 - 4 bits for CRC (simple XOR)

-This gives a good throttle resolution, with support for asking the ESC to provide telemetry feedback.
+This gives a good throttle resolution, with support for ESC telemetry feedback, if available from the ESC.
 See below for more information on ESC telemetry.

 Configuring DShot ESC protocol output